martinthomson/http-replay/draft-thomson-http-replay.md

 ## The 4NN (Too Early) Status Code {#status}

-A 4NN (Too Early) status code indicates that the server is unwilling to risk processing a request that might be (or has been) replayed.
+A 4NN (Too Early) status code indicates that the server is unwilling to risk processing a request that might be replayed.

 Clients (user-agents and intermediaries) that sent the request in early data MUST automatically retry the request when receiving a 4NN (Too Early)